Today’s Cosmetic Practice Growth Funnel

 Saying that “times have changed” would be a massive understatement when referring to growing a cosmetic practice in today’s marketplace.

-To make sense of it, it helps to understand the structure and stages of an industry so you can then adapt to it.
+To make sense of Today’s Cosmetic Practice Growth Funnel, it helps to understand the structure and stages of an industry so you can then adapt to it.
+This should help….

-The Life Cycle of the Cosmetic Surgery Industry
+The Life Cycle of the Plastic Surgery Industry

 But a lot happens between these stages.

-Prospective patients looked up to surgeons and, most often, went with the surgeons’ recommendations since they were regarded as the experts.
+Prospective patients looked up to the surgeons and, most often, went with the surgeons’ recommendations since they were regarded as the expert.

 When prospective patients called the office, it was to book a consultation with the surgeon.
-More often than not, patients showed up for their appointments and conversions were fairly straight forward.
+They more often than not, showed up for their appointment and conversions were fairly straight-forward.

-This old cosmetic practice growth funnel worked well.
+This worked well.
 There were few plastic surgeons to choose from and they enjoyed regal status.

-As society accepted cosmetic surgery more (thanks to the media who report on it and the Kardashians who partake in it… a lot), consumer demand increased dramatically.
+As society accepted plastic surgery more (thanks to the media who report on it and the Kardashians who partake in it…a lot), consumer demand increased dramatically.

-The growth in demand for cosmetic surgery, coupled with exciting technological advancements, not only opened up the industry to an increase in consumers, but also to an increase of service providers.
+The growth in demand for cosmetic rejuvenation, coupled with exciting technological advancements, opened the industry up to an increase in consumers, but also to an increase of service providers.

-No longer was cash-based cosmetic medicine limited to board-certified plastic surgeons.
-Any MD could open a medspa and provide convenience and service for cash-based, non-surgical procedures that filled the need for consumers not ready for surgery.
+Any MD could open a med spa and provide convenience and service for cash-based, non-surgical procedures that fill the need for consumers not ready for surgery.

 Then, as government regulations deterred medical providers from practicing insurance-based medicine due to low reimbursement and high cost and hassle of reimbursement, that supply of cash-based service providers increased even more.

-Once there was a proven consumer demand for cosmetic surgery, big business and pharma also jumped in and created more solutions for service providers to offer to consumers.
+Once there is a proven consumer demand for cosmetic rejuvenation, big business and pharma also jumps in and creates more solutions for the service providers to offer to consumers.

-And, all of that increased the competition dramatically.
+And, all of that increases the competition dramatically.

-Today, consumer demand continues to increase even more and includes new types of consumers (men and the younger population), as well as geographic opportunities, so the future looks promising.
+The consumer demand continues to increase even more and includes new types of consumers (men and the younger population), as well as geographic opportunities so the future looks promising.

-But all of this leads to commoditization within the aesthetic industry.
+But all of this leads to commoditization in the aesthetic industry.

 This creates a downward sloping demand curve that reflects the willingness of consumers to purchase more of the commodity at lower price levels.

 Now, consumers have a plethora of solutions at a range of prices to choose from.
-This scenario forces cosmetic surgeons to either lower their prices to compete or add more value to justify the higher prices.
+This forces plastic surgeons to either lower their prices to compete or add more value to justify the higher prices.

 Profits then decline during the remainder of the maturity stage because even though many consumers are buying, they are buying on price more often than value.

-Less efficient practices struggle to generate positive cash flow in an uber-competitive environment because they are not able to spend enough to attract the number of patients needed to generate positive cash flow, so they get weeded out.
+Less efficient practices struggle to generate positive cash flow in an uber competitive environment because they are not able to spend enough to attract enough patients to generate positive cash flow, so they get weeded out.

-The trick to staying in the game is to leverage existing assets to get more value from costs already occurred and to become more efficient, thereby generating more revenue using fewer resources.
+The trick to staying in the game is to leverage your assets so you get more value from the costs you already occurred.
+And, to become more efficient so you make more revenues using less resources.

 The practices who do this best win.
-The weakest practices don’t because they cannot afford to operate profitably and compete on price at the same time.
+The weakest practices don’t because they cannot afford to operate profitably and compete at the same time on price.

-- Rather than compete on price, compete on friendly customer service, efficient processes, time-saving technology, and relationship-building.
+- Rather than compete on price, compete on friendly customer service, efficient processes, technology to save time and relationship-building.

-- Invest in the best staff you can afford and train them in customer service and converting.
-Quality of work, great attitude, and excellent converting skills will make you money.
+- Invest in the best staff you can afford and train them on customer service and converting.
+Their quality of work, great attitude and excellent converting skills will make you money.

 - Turn your current patients into your unpaid sales ambassadors who grow your practice organically by sharing you with their friends and followers on social media.

-So, now, you are growing a cosmetic practice internally and externally and that’s how you survive and thrive in today’s marketplace.
+So, now, you are growing internally and externally and that’s how you survive and thrive in today’s marketplace.